panva/node-oidc-provider/README.md

 [node-jose][node-jose] jose.JWK.Key

 At the very least you must add one RSA key (and do yourself a favor and use at least 2048 bit).
 You MAY provide the `use` and `kid` properties.
-When `use` is ommited the key will be available for both signing and encryption.
-When `kid` is ommited it will be calculated according to [JSON Web Key (JWK) Thumbprint][feature-thumbprint].
+When `use` is omitted the key will be available for both signing and encryption.
+When `kid` is omitted it will be calculated using [JSON Web Key (JWK) Thumbprint][feature-thumbprint].